 No, it wasn’t like the Tom Hanks movie, “BIG,” but I did share many wacky times there.
 All along though, I kept my hand in the magazine biz and am currently a contributing artist and writer for VETTE Magazine.
 And I now produce a blog called Corvette Report with all kinds of informative articles, original art and juicy tidbits for the Corvette enthusiast.

-I have been offering my art, products and services online for over twelve years.
+I have been offering my art, products and services online for over fifteen years.
 My art is offered on Amazon and I invite you shop securely at Amazon.

 IllustratedCorvetteSeries.com which features Corvette art prints and stories that have appeared in VETTE Magazine since 1976.